cognizance-amrita/CognizancePT/source/_posts/Task-2.md

 <br>
 <b><span style="color: #FF6363; font-size: 1rem;">PART 1:</b>

-#### You are provided with a zip file containing flags hidden all over it.
+#### you are provided with a zip file which has numerous flags hidden inside it.
 You need to find the flags to earn points.
 > The flag format: <span style="color: lightgreen;">&ensp;flag{Th1s\_i5\_h0w\_@\_fl4g\_look5}.

 <br>